-- a.
-It is a requirement of NZDF and NRANZ that a copy of these RSO are available on the range at all times when live firing is being conducted and that all NRANZ and WRA Range Officers are aware of its content and location. - 6.
-Name.
-Seddon Range within the Trentham Defence Area. - 7.
-Location.
+10. Name.
+Seddon Range.

+11. Location.
 Seddon Range is located at Trentham, Upper Hutt, within an area known as the Trentham Rifle Range Reserve.
 The Trentham Rifle Range Reserve is defined as a Class II (2) Reserve (Rifle Range) being part of Section 936, Block I, Rimutaka Survey District S.O.
 32449.
-The Trentham Rifle Range Reserve (also referred to as the Trentham Defence Area) is vested to the Minister of Defence (NZ Gazette dated 03 November 1903, page 2378). - a.
-Map Ref: NZ Topo 50 series BP32 and BQ32. - b.
+The Trentham Rifle Range Reserve (also referred to as the Trentham Defence Area) is vested to the Minister of Defence (NZ Gazette dated 03 November 1903, page 2378).

+- d.
+Map Ref: NZ Topo 50 series BP32 and BQ32. - e.
 Grid Ref: Lat: 41.15240.
-Long: 175.04053. - 8.
-Control.
+Long: 175.04053.

+12. Control.
 The land on which Seddon Range stands is a Defence Area, which is under control of the Chief of Defence Force.
-All users of the land, including licensed civilian clubs, are bound by Part III of the Defence Regulations 1990. - 9.
-Range Description.
-Seddon Range is an imperial 1,000 yard open outdoor non-standard Gallery Range containing a maximum of 50 x target/firing lanes and covers an area of 21.92 hectares.
-The range has an NZDF authorised non-standard purpose-built gallery range air danger height dispensation applied (Reference: Minutes of the Meeting held between the NRANZ and NZDF on 21 Feb 03). - a.
+All users of the land, including licensed civilian clubs, are bound by Part III of the Defence Regulations 1990.

+13. Range Description.
+Seddon Range is an imperial 1,000 yard open outdoor nonstandard Gallery Range containing a maximum of 50 x target/firing lanes and covers an area of 21.92 hectares.
+The range has an NZDF authorised non-standard purpose-built gallery range air danger height dispensation applied (Reference: Minutes of the Meeting held between the NRANZ and NZDF on 21 Feb 03).

+- a.
 Stop Butt/Bullet Catcher.
 The projectile impact areas of the stop butt/ bullet catcher combination is covered with stone free soil to the specified depth.
 The remainder of the stop butt is grass covered earth.
 The stop butt is slightly curved (concaved towards the marker gallery) across its entire front face width, which is within the required specification. - b.
 Target Frames.
 50 x cantilever type target frames are used to hold NRANZ authorised targets.
 The frames are counter weighted to ease manual operation and have spring loaded locking mechanisms to secure the frame and target at the correct height.
 The locking mechanism is released by activation of a pull-cord attached to the frame. - c.
 Mounds.
 Firing mounds are located at 300yd, 300m, 500yd, 600yd, 800yd, 900yd and 1,000yd distances from the target line. - d.
 Minimum Firing Distance.
 To maintain the extreme end limit of the range danger area on approved property (NZDF and the Southern Hills Reserve), the minimum authorised firing distance is from the 300yd mound only.
 Live firing from any area forward of the 300yd mound is prohibited. - e.
 Access to the range.
-Access to the range is via the entrance gate located centrally forward of the 1,000yd mound.
+Access to the range is via the entrance gate located centrally forward of the 1,000yd mound. - f.
+Vehicle Parking.
+Vehicle parking is permitted by firers and spectators behind each firing mound that is in use.
+Vehicles are not permitted to be parked closer than 20m from a mound. - g.
+Toilets.
+Three permanent toilets are located on the range.
+One toilet is located within the markers gallery target shed.
+One toilet block is located behind the northern end (golf course side) of the 300m mound and another toilet block is located behind the northern end of the 600yd mound.